jaredhardinger/house_hunter/README.md

 ### Getting Started

 * Fork and clone the repository.
 Ensure ruby and rails are the same version, bundle install the gems, and then from the application's root run a `rails server` and navigate to `localhost:3000` in a web browser.
+See the schema design at [this link](https://app.dbdesigner.net/designer/schema/539869)

 ### Testing